Insidious: Chapter 2: Plot

 Renai and Lorraine realize Josh is possessed as his body begins to slowly deteriorate.
 Carl, Specs, and Tucker arrive to drug him, but he incapacitates them after a struggle.
 Carl awakens in the spirit realm of "The Further", where he meets the spirits of the real Josh and Elise.
 Time moves non-chronologically in The Further, allowing Josh to communicate with his younger self to locate Parker's house.

 Meanwhile, in the physical world, the possessed Josh attacks his family, locking Lorraine in a closet and attempting to kill Renai, Dalton, and Foster, who flee to the basement.
 Dalton voluntarily enters The Further to help his father.
 There, Josh and the others find Parker's house, where they witness Michelle abusing him and forcing him to act like a girl.
 Elise appears to destroy Michelle's spirit, which stops the possessed Josh from murdering his family in the real world.
 Dalton leads Josh and Carl back to the living world, allowing Josh to finally regain control of his body.
 After the ordeal, Josh and Dalton once again have their memories suppressed by Carl.

 Some time after, Specs and Tucker arrive at the house of a family whose daughter, Allison, is in an inexplicable coma.
 Elise's spirit, whom only Allison's younger sister can see, passes between them and enters Allison's room.
 There, Elise encounters an unseen figure behind Allison as a creaking sound is heard.
+The film ends with Elise gasping and saying, "Oh my god".